 Some suggested alternative presentation software intended to improve the training and/or make it more active.

 For example, this health and safety specialist suggested TurningPoint, Prezi, and YouTube videos.
 Along with our old stand-by, competition:

 “Competition is great, coupled with response technology such as TurningPoint it is even better.
 Prezi is also a great tool for A/V use. “

 Drew Douglas, Health and Safety Specialist, Rama First Nation

 A learning management system, or LMS, is another software application that can really help you administer your safety training program.

 Conclusion: There Are LOTS of Ways to Make Training More Fun

 So that wraps that up, at least in terms of tips from our repliers.
 If you notice, a lot of the tips focused on creating an active learning experience for the workers and getting them more involved.
 And doing something that was a little fun now and again came up a lot too.

 But what about you?
-What are your tips?
+What are your tips for safety training and safety compliance?
 We’d love to read your comments in the section below.